handpoint/doc/android_versioned_docs/version-Android SDK 7.1004.0/androidreleasenotes.md

 A pre-authorized transaction can be fully released ([Pre-Auth Reversal](androidtransactions.md#pre-authcapture-reversal)), for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged.

 We are also introducing the [Tokenize And Modify](androidtransactions.md#tokenize-and-modify) operation.
-The Tokenize And Modify is a transaction operation that enables users to initiate a payment operation using a physical card (e.g., debit or credit card) and customize the transaction amount before it is sent for processing.
-This operation is designed to offer flexibility and security in managing financial transactions, especially in scenarios where the original transaction amount needs to be adjusted.
+A tokenize and modify operation allows you to start a financial operation for an initial amount, tokenize the card being dipped/tapped/swiped and modify the amount before the transaction is sent for processing.
+This feature allows you to bring your own loyalty engine and apply for example an instant discount at the point of sale for loyal customers.

 ## 7.1002.0
 **Features**: